Armageddon (1998 film): Critical response

-Armageddon received mostly mixed reviews from film critics, many of whom took issue with "the furious pace of its editing".
-On the review aggregator website Rotten Tomatoes, the film has a 38% "Rotten" approval rating based on 125 reviews, with an average rating of 5.2/10.
+Armageddon received mixed reviews from film critics, many of whom took issue with "the furious pace of its editing".
+On the review aggregator website Rotten Tomatoes, the film has a 43% approval rating based on 176 reviews, with an average rating of 5.3/10.
 The critical consensus states, "Lovely to look at but about as intelligent as the asteroid that serves as the movie's antagonist, Armageddon slickly sums up the cinematic legacies of producer Jerry Bruckheimer and director Michael Bay."
-Metacritic gave the film a weighted average score of 42 out of 100, based on 23 critics, indicating "mixed or average reviews".
+Metacritic gave the film a weighted average score of 42 out of 100, based on 23 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

+A rough assemblage of footage from the film was shown in the marketplace at the 1998 Cannes Film Festival in May.
+The footage reportedly generated unintentional laughs from journalists who viewed it.

 The film is on the list of Roger Ebert's most hated films.
-In his original review, Ebert stated, "The movie is an assault on the eyes, the ears, the brain, common sense and the human desire to be entertained".
-On Siskel and Ebert, Ebert gave it a Thumbs Down.
+In his original review, Ebert gave the film 1 star and stated, "The movie is an assault on the eyes, the ears, the brain, common sense and the human desire to be entertained".
+On At the Movies, Ebert gave it a Thumbs Down.
 However, his co-host Gene Siskel gave it a Thumbs Up, commenting on the noise and intensity of the film, but also stating that he found the film to be amusing.
 Ebert went on to name Armageddon as the worst film of 1998 (though he was originally considering Spice World).
+Janet Maslin of The New York Times said, "A real movie about courage in space is Apollo 13, in which fear and sacrifice have meaning.
+This jingoistic, overblown spectacle is about whistling in the dark."
 Todd McCarthy of Variety also gave the film a negative review, noting Michael Bay's rapid cutting style: "Much of the confusion, as well as the lack of dramatic rhythm or character development, results directly from Bay's cutting style, which resembles a machine gun stuck in the firing position for 2 hours."